BitPassion/v2.vuejs/src/guide/comparison.md

 - A far-more powerful router (Riot’s routing API is just way too minimal)
 - More mature tooling support (see webpack + vue-loader)
 - Transition effect system (Riot has none)
 - Better performance.
-(Riot in fact uses dirty checking rather than a virtual-dom, and thus suffers from the same performance issues with Angular.)
+(Riot in fact uses dirty checking rather than a virtual-dom, and thus suffers from the same performance issues as Angular.)